The beaches of Sanibel Island, Florida are known for being completely covered by seashells!

 Where is Sanibel Island?

-Located off the coast of southwest Florida, just a 40 minute drive from Fort Myers, Florida.
+Located off the coast of southwest Florida; it is a 40 minute drive from Ft Myers, Florida.

 Best beaches on Sanibel island